JoelBeau/thermo-database/README.md

       If anyone knows how to fix the warning or a better way to do it, please let me know.

-   5. Run the python script for querying the database
+   5. Run the Python script for querying the database

       ```bash
          table2cmd